Fundamental and specific improvements needed for ‘deeply flawed’ government debt collection practices, StepChange finds

 “I’m not someone who has ever been in this position before, especially considering I was an employment advice/welfare worker until I lost my job, but I still cannot find my way out of this.
 What must it be like for people without my background if I cannot do it?

-“National and local government departments are not practicing what has been preached to other organisations and are showing little forbearance - people in my position are just expendable acceptable losses, and I’ve been further excluded by their insistence on doing everything digitally.
+“National and local government departments are not practising what has been preached to other organisations and are showing little forbearance - people in my position are just expendable acceptable losses, and I’ve been further excluded by their insistence on doing everything digitally.

 “I have just turned 60 but cannot get my pension because I am female, and I have little chance of finding work.
 I think I may well be in poverty and in debt for the rest of my life now.
 It makes me extremely angry to be treated this way - It is like the Victorian attitude of the deserving and the undeserving poor.”